I7-Examples/When-in-Rome-2/docs/source.txt

 	if the creature is in the noun, continue the action;
 	try the person asked trying taking the noun instead.

-A procedural rule: ignore the can't take people's possessions rule.
+The can't take people's possessions rule does nothing.

 Instead of taking something which is worn by the creature when the speed of the creature is lightning:
 	now the creature is passive;